Kedarkantha Trek

 FAQs

-Is Kedarkantha safe for first time trekkers?
+Is Kedarkantha suitable for first-time trekkers?

-How cold does it get at night?
+How cold does it get during winter?

-Can children do this trek?
+Can children or older adults attempt this trek?

 Mountain trail